 Visionary, leader, activist, peerless orator, husband, father, man of faith: Dr. Martin Luther King, Jr. was clearly a remarkable man.
 The primary face of the Civil Rights Movement, he deserves all of the accolades heaped upon him.

 He and the people he led faced down bigots with torches and nooses and water cannons, Dr. King and the people he led clung to the principles of nonviolence—and their actions changed the country.
 Not completely.
 Not nearly enough.
 But a bit.
 And over the decades that “bit” has taken on a life of its own.

 In the world I live in—as a white woman in the rarefied East Coast liberal bubble—we believe we’ve moved past questions of “integration,” sometimes called by the fancier name of “diversity.”
 Inside the bubble, we talk of inclusion now; it feels like a big step forward.

 I firmly believe my clients want to be inclusive—and many other members of Corporate America do too.
 But you have to leave the office sometimes.
 And when we do, I fear we’ll soon be stepping back into the worst of the 1950s and ’60s.
 For people of color, for anyone whose religion doesn’t conform to the strictures of evangelical “Christianity,” for women, for LGBT people, these are perilous times.

 I fall into all but the first of those categories.
-Folks like me are finding out what our brothers and sisters of color have unfortunately known forever: what it’s like to live in a country where you can’t trust that the people behind the political institutions and social infrastructure have your back.
+White folks like me are finding out what our brothers and sisters of color have unfortunately known forever: what it’s like to live in a country where you can’t trust that the people behind the political institutions and social infrastructure have your back.

 Where’s Martin Luther King, Jr. when you need him?

 Dr. King was right to remind us